boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ### Abort an axis movement of "AxisX"

 The following example shows how to abort an movement of a motion axis `AxisX` in the ctrlX MOTION with deceleration = 10 and jerk = 0.
 The state of the ctrlX MOTION has to be `Running`.
-The corresponding motion object has to be present and its state has to be `DISCRETE_MOTION`.
+The corresponding motion object has to be present and its state has to be `DISCRETE_MOTION` ([see axis state machine documentation](https://docs.automation.boschrexroth.com/doc/359516816/axis-objects/latest/en/)).

 ![example-motion-abort-axis-movement.png](./images/example-motion-abort-axis-movement.png)
 ![example-motion-abort-axis-movement-dashboard.png](./images/example-motion-abort-axis-movement-dashboard.png)